Toolkit

 • Compass - Shows a compass direction when the map is rotated.
 Auto-hides when the map points north.

-• FeatureForm - Enables users to edit field values of features in a layer using the FeatureForm API that has been configured externally.
+• FeatureForm - Enables users to edit field values of a feature using pre-configured forms.

 • FloorFilter - Allows filtering of floor plan data in a geo view by a site, a building in the site, or a floor in the building.